NicoJuicy/LearnML/tips/ml_tools.md

 SageMaker is a machine learning environment that simplifies the work of an ML developer by providing tools for extra fast model building and deployment.

 In 2021, Amazon launched SageMaker Studio, the first integrated IDE for machine learning.
-It provides a web interface to monitor all possible aspects of the life cycle of an ML model, Jupyter on steroids.
-Apart from being closely integrated into the AWS cloud it also offers data labeling software and many other features.
+It provides a web interface to monitor all possible aspects of the life cycle of an ML model, basicslly Jupyter on steroids.

+Apart from being closely integrated into the AWS cloud it also offers data labeling software and other features.

 ### [MXNet](https://github.com/apache/incubator-mxnet)